-Nowadays I leave book reviewers to what they do.
-Posting good, bad, crude, silly, spiteful, boorish or even wonderful comments about my books.
+Nowadays, I leave people reading and reviewing books to what they do—posting good, bad, crude, silly, spiteful, boorish, or even wonderful comments about my books.
 I occasionally read a few.

 Authors open themselves up to public criticism by writing and publishing a book.
 There is no escape from this.
 It goes with the job.

-Book reviewers, or rather, book commenters, though, normally prefer anonymity and tend to get quite upset if they are criticised.
-Poor souls.
+Book reviewers, or rather, book commenters, though, typically prefer anonymity and tend to get quite upset if you criticize them.

 Related Reading: Why Did Amazon Delete My Book Reviews?

 8 thoughts on “Let’s Talk About Book Reviewers And How Book Reviews Work”

 A reviewer mentioning typos and bad grammar.
 The horror!
 As a reader, I see self-published books across the spectrum with this problem, and frankly it’s one of the things that gives SP a bad name.
 Don’t further the stereotype by criticizing a reviewer.
 If you are too lazy to have your copy proofread, edited, corrected and spellchecked, then don’t bother!

 ” Luckily, Goodreads was bought by Amazon, and it has made reasonable progress in cleaning up this site”

 This is factually incorrect.
 Amazon purchased Goodreads in 2013 so the toxicity on the site has gotten WORSE since they acquired it.
 There is no ‘luck’ in Amazon owning the site.
 It’s just another child for ‘Daddy Warbucks’ Bezos to ignore.